Art Therapy Lab

 Our Mission

-Our work is person-centered and art therapy informed, emphasizing relational, socially responsible community engagement through art, with a mission is to:
+Our work is community-centered, emphasizing relational, socially responsible community engagement through art, with a mission is to:

-Connect people globally through shared experience of art-making
+• Connect people globally through shared experience of creating

-We offer virtual collaborative workshops for those interested to experience art in its therapeutic form.
+Designed in collaboration with other creative practitioners, we offer virtual community workshops those interested to experience art in its therapeutic form.
+No prior art experience required.

 Our in-person summer residency at Studija Space in Kuldīga, Latvia, invites participants to expand their professional practice, explore eco-art therapy, and learn alongside other disciplines.